29td/Budget-app/README.md

 Thanks to the Microverse team for the great curriculum.
 Thanks to Code Reviewers for the insightful feedback.
 A great thanks to My coding partners, morning session team, and standup team Partners for their contributions.
-Original design idea by Gregoire Vella on Behance, in association with the Creative Commons license of the design of the design.
+Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), in association with the  [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/)of the design of the design.
 ### 📝 License
 This project is MIT licensed.